 If you enjoy interacting with the public, especially children, volunteering on the museum floor may be the perfect fit.

-Volunteers serve as informal guides in this enchanting tropical garden of flowering plants where a hundred or more live butterflies from various parts of the world fly freely about.
+Volunteers serve as informal guides in this enchanting tropical garden of flowering plants, where a hundred or more live butterflies from various parts of the world fly freely.
 Volunteers are key in helping visitors enjoy and learn about the variety of very colorful butterflies in this garden within our museum.

-This childrens nature museum was created in 1979 to provide hands-on activities for museum visitors.
-The exhibit combines live animals, artifacts, and activities that invite exploration and the involvement of the senses.
-As a volunteer you are trained to facilitate learning experiences and encourage exploration by the museum's youngest visitors.
+This children's discovery center was created in 1979 to provide hands-on activities for museum visitors.
+The exhibit combines live animals, artifacts, and activities that invite exploration and involvement of the senses.
+As a volunteer, you are trained to facilitate learning experiences and encourage exploration by the museum's youngest visitors.
 Internships are also available for college students interested in Museum Education.

 Each year the museum welcomes 165,000 visitors, including school and camp groups, families with younger children, evening adult program attendees, tourists from all over the world, scout groups, etc. The museum’s Visitor Services Department is responsible for insuring that visitors feel welcome and comfortable so they will want to return to visit again.
 We are in need of volunteers to be scheduled primarily on weekends and holidays throughout the year, but especially during the special exhibit Dinosaurs Unearthed running from October 2013 through March 2014.